Domestic Violence Awareness

 Domestic violence is a pattern of learned behavior in which one person uses physical, sexual, and emotional abuse to control another person.

 Domestic violence is not a family matter.
 It is a crime, and it is in Michigan.
-The Michigan State Police Uniform Crime Report tells us there were 54,258 reported victims and 30 reported murders related to domestic violence in 2004.
+The Michigan State Police Crime in Michigan publication tells us there were 91,004 reported victims and 105 reported murders related to domestic violence in 2017.
 Domestic violence is a misdemeanor punishable by up to 93 days in jail and/or a $500 fine.

 Under Michigan law, a person has a domestic relationship if any of the following apply: